Steven King (footballer): Geelong Cats (1996–2007)

-St Kilda
+St Kilda Saints (2008–2010)

-Following Mark Blake re-signing as the number two ruckman, King was offered a one-year contract on reduced pay, which he declined.
+Following Mark Blake re-signing as the number-two ruckman, King was offered a one-year contract on reduced pay, which he declined.
 Lacking space in their salary cap, Geelong then asked King to retire, but eventually traded him, along with Charlie Gardiner, to St Kilda for a sixth-round selection in the 2007 national draft.

 King played in St Kilda's 2008 NAB Cup winning side – St Kilda's third pre-season cup win.
 He played 22 games in 2008 and carried St Kilda's ruck division with 408 hitouts.

 King played in 16 of 22 matches in the 2009 season home and away rounds in which St Kilda qualified in first position for the 2009 finals, winning the club's third minor premiership.
 St Kilda qualified for the 2009 AFL Grand Final after qualifying and preliminary finals wins.
 King played in the grand final in which St Kilda were defeated by 12 points by his former club Geelong.

 On 16 September 2010, King announced his retirement.
 He played six games for the year, but was being kept out by emerging ruckman, Ben McEvoy.

-Coaching
+Coaching career

+Assistant coaching

 Upon retiring from playing, King shifted to coaching at St Kilda for the 2010 and 2011 Seasons.

 In 2011, King moved to the Western Bulldogs where he was a part of the coaching panel for the 2016 AFL Premiership win and the 2021 Grand Final side.

+At the conclusion of the 2021 season, King accepted a senior assistant coaching role with the Gold Coast Suns under senior coach Stuart Dew.
+He was appointed caretaker senior coach prior to Round 18, 2023 for the remainder of the 2023 season, after the club sacked senior coach Stuart Dew mid-season.
+King then coached Gold Coast Suns for a total of seven games with two wins and five losses to finish in fifteenth place on the ladder and did not make finals.
+King was not retained as Gold Coast Suns senior coach at the end of the 2023 season and was replaced by Damien Hardwick.
+King then left the Gold Coast Suns at the end of the 2023 season when he accepted an offer to join his former club Geelong as an assistant coach in 2024.

-At the conclusion of the 2021 Season, King accepted a Senior Assistant Coaching role with the Gold Coast Suns.
+At the conclusion of the 2023 season, King returned to Geelong and accepted a senior assistant coaching role under senior coach Chris Scott.

+Melbourne Demons

+In September 2025, King was appointed as the senior coach of the Melbourne Football Club, starting from the 2026 AFL season.